How to Calculate Minimum Sample Size using Google Sheets

 Why This Matters

 Pro tip: If your traffic volume is limited, use the output to set realistic expectations for test duration or reframe the test as directional rather than definitive.
+Knowing how many subjects to include is crucial for statistical validity and meaningful insights.

 Testing Without Rigor Is Just Noise